rakhimov/scram/doc/uncertainty_analysis.rst

 #.
 Initialize events with distributions.
 #.
 If uncertainty analysis is not requested,
-   perform the standard analysis with average probabilities.
+   perform the standard analysis with mean probabilities.
 #.
 Set the seed for the PRNG for entire analysis.
 (Can be set by the user)
 #.
 Determine the number of samples/trials.
 (Can be set by the user)
 #.
 Sample probability distributions and calculate the total probability.